What is Radial Shockwave Therapy?

 How does Radial Shockwave Therapy work?

-- Reduces 'Substance P:' pain relief from reducing the concentration of this pain mediating chemical at the injury site
+- Reduces ‘Substance P:’ Offering pain relief by reducing the concentration of this pain mediating chemical at the injury site

 What will happen during my Radial Shockwave Therapy session?